fer0n/Unwatched/README.md

 ### Triage

-Choose where new videos of from each channel should end up.
+Choose where new videos from each channel should end up.
 Directly on top of the queue, or in your inbox to sort through them.
 Pick the best, leave the rest.

 ### Sick of #shorts?